muhkuh-sys/org.muhkuh.tools-luaprofiler/README.md

   }
 }
 ```
-whereby all measured time is in [s].
+whereby all measured time is in seconds [s].

 ### Issues